Hickory Hills, Illinois

 Hickory Hills is a city in Cook County, Illinois, United States.
 Located principally in Palos Township, it is a suburb of Chicago.
 The population in 2020 was 14,505.

 History

 The Hickory Hills Country Club was founded in 1917 in the area of the present-day city, with an 18-hole golf course designed by Scottish-American golfer James Foulis.
 The club exists to the present day.

-The village of Hickory Hills was incorporated in September 1951 from the territory between 91st to 95th streets, and between 80th to 88th avenue.
-The village at the time of incorporation had around 450 residents.
+The village of Hickory Hills was incorporated in September 1951 from the territory between 91st to 95th street, and between 80th to 88th avenue.
+The village at the time of incorporation had around 600 residents.
 Voters approved a change from village to city form of government in October 1966.

 In 1961, the Poor Clares nuns, a branch of the Franciscan order, acquired 20 acres of land at 89th street and Keane avenue with which to establish a new monastery.
 However, the monastery closed in 1992 due to dwindling numbers.
 The order returned to Chicago in 1999, moving to a new monastery in nearby Palos Park in 2003.